FusionAuth/fusionauth-swift-sdk/CONTRIBUTING.md

 During development of new features and fixes, we suggest using the following code quality tools which are preconfigured for this project:

+### Xcode

+The minimum tested version of Xcode is 14 the project is specified for 13.

+It is important that these and other project minimum requirements are not accidentaly updated by the use of a newer Xcode version so earlier builds start failing.
+So before commiting changes please review the project file changes in detail e.g. for a version increas for objectVersion, IPHONEOS_DEPLOYMENT_TARGET, version and others.

 ### SourceDocs

 To generate documentation for the project.